antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

    I recommend to add API Analyzer as well to keep track of all non cross-platform APIs.

    At this point I am done with the class library migration to .NET Standard.
 If you have multiple projects referencing each other, migrate them "bottom-up" starting with the project that has no dependencies on other projects.

+   In my example I also have a user interface project `MemoryGame.exe`, so now I will perform similar steps to migrate it to .NET Core.

+## Porting UI

 1. **Add .NET Core Windows Forms project**.
 Add a new .NET Core 3.0 WinForms project to the solution.
-Visual Studio templates for desktop projects are under development, for now I will use the console.
+At the moment we did the demo Visual Studio templates for desktop projects were under development, so I used the console.
-   **TODO Project Templates in VS**

    ```cli
    dotnet new winforms -o <path-to-your-solution>\MatchingGame.Core\
    ```

-   After the new WinForms .NET Core project is created, add it to your solution.
+   After the new WinForms .NET Core project was created I added it to my solution.

+   Once the WinForms templates for .NET Core are added to Visual Studio, you can create a new WinForms project by just right clicking on the solution -> **Add** -> **New Project...**.

 1. **Link projects**.
 Delete all files from the new WinForms project (right now it contains  the generic Hello World code).
 Link all files from your existing